nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed note list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * After execution, the affected note will not be marked with a green tick.
+* A note can only be marked as undone if it is currently done.
+Otherwise, an exception will be raised.

+Examples:
+* `markasundonenote 1` Marks note at the first position as undone.

 #### Mark all notes as undone: `markallasundonenote`